Vintage VHS copies of iconic horror films up for Halloween auction

 Included are some one-of-a-kind items, like an early copy of Sam Raimi’s “The Evil Dead,” Steven Spielberg’s “Jaws,” and one of three known Betamax copies of John Carpenter’s original “Halloween.”

-The lot actually includes two of the earliest “Halloween” releases ever; both the Beta edition from 1978 and a rare 1981 VHS feature a famous misspelling of Michael Myers’ name on the back.
+The lot actually includes two of the earliest “Halloween” releases ever: both the Beta edition from 1978 and a rare 1981 VHS featuring an infamous misspelling of Michael Myers’ name on the back.

 There are also extremely rare copies of “A Nightmare on Elm Street,” “Attack of the Killer Tomatoes,” “Carrie,” “The Texas Chainsaw Massacre,” and John Carpenter’s other iconic thriller, “The Thing.”